 Jesus, Bunnies, and Eggs

-Easter is, first and foremost, a celebration of the Resurrection of Jesus on the 3rd day after his crucifixion.
-As Christians believe, Jesus Christ was crucified on Good Friday and returned to life on Resurrection Sunday.
+Easter is foremost a celebration of the Resurrection of Jesus on the 3rd day after his crucifixion.
+As Christians believe Jesus Christ was crucified on Good Friday and returned to life on Resurrection Sunday.

 So, where do the eggs fit in?

-Various civilizations, such as the Romans, Greeks, and Persians, had always celebrated the renewal of the seasons and the arrival of spring with eggs – long before Christianity became a religion.
+Various civilizations, such as the Romans, Greeks, and Persians have always celebrated the renewal of the seasons and the arrival of spring with eggs – long before Christianity became a religion.
 Eggs have also been a symbol of rebirth and fertility for devout Christians.

 The Easter eggs or Paschal eggs also symbolize the empty tomb Jesus resurrected from.
 The hard shell represents the egg, and the emerging chick represents Christ.

 The Easter bunny and Easter eggs are fairly modern traditions.
-In the old days, Christians mostly spent time at church celebrating Jesus's life.
+Back in the day, Christians mostly spent time in church celebrating Jesus' life.

 Interestingly, in ancient times, the church's eating of eggs was not allowed during the Holy Week (the week leading up to Easter).
 So, any eggs laid during those 7 days were collected and decorated.
 These "Holy Week eggs" were then gifted to children.